nvdk/ember-fastboot-proxy-service/README.md

 CHUNKED: 'false'
 ```
 ### Quirks
-Currently some additional mapping is needed to make sure the rendering by the fastboot app works.
+Redirects.
+E.g. your server redirects https to http.
+As a workaround some additional mapping is needed to make sure the rendering by the fastboot app works.
+(If you have better solution, let me know)
 In docker-compose
 ```
 services: